-Congratulations on the purchase of your new home at The Grove.
-We would like to take this opportunity to welcome you to your new home and the community of Victoria Hill.
+Congratulations on the purchase of your new home at V6A.
+We would like to take this opportunity to welcome you to your new home and the Strathcona neighbourhood.
 The Onni Group prides itself in constructing homes of the highest quality and in providing our homeowners with a first-class experience.

-Please note that this manual is not intended to deal with all issues related to your new home; it will better acquaint you with the neighborhood, and provide you with a summary of the more important maintenance issues you can expect to encounter with regard to caring for your new home.
+Please note that this manual is not intended to deal with all issues related to your new home however; it will better acquaint you with the neighborhood, and provide you with a summary of the more important maintenance issues you can expect to encounter with regard to caring for your new home.